Skip to main content

 • Thursday @ 16:45 – Our Roeland Street kitchen at The Hope Exchange

-• Saturday @ 11:30 – Our Roeland Street kitchen at The Hope Exchange, in collaboration with RPJ Helping Hands
+• Saturday @ 11:30 – Our Roeland Street kitchen at The Hope Exchange (No volunteering currently)

 Can I bring my friends and family along?